Saints Row: Saints Row (2006)

 Saints Row is the first installment in the series, having begun development in mid-2003 as a PlayStation 2 title under the name Bling Bling.
 The game was announced at E3 2005 for the Xbox 360.
 It was supposed to also have a port to the Nintendo Wii.
 As the first non-linear gameplay-style video game to be released for the Xbox 360, Saints Row was widely anticipated; its pre-beta demo build set records after being downloaded nearly 400,000 times within a week.
 It had sales in excess of 500,000 during its September 2006 release month, and was critically acclaimed.
 As of 2019, the game has had sales in excess of two million units.
 The game was renowned for being the first seventh-generation sandbox game, and introduced features which have since become staples to the genre.
 It features online multiplayer, an in-game mobile phone, GPS navigation, elaborate character, vehicle customization, and a weapon wheel.

 The game is set in the fictional city of Stilwater.
 Players create their own character, who remains silent for most of the game and is referred to as "Playa".
 After being caught in a shootout between three warring gangs—the Vice Kings, Los Carnales, the Westside Rollerz—the player character is rescued by a fourth, smaller gang called the 3rd Street Saints, and subsequently joins the Saints to help them take back the Saint's Row district from their rivals.
 From there, the player's goal is to take over the entire city in the name of the Saints by weakening the gangs that control each district.
-They do so by completing both main and side missions related to each enemy faction, which can be carried out solo or with the help of fellow gang members.
+The player does so by completing both main and side missions related to each enemy faction, which can be carried out solo or with the help of fellow gang members.